It’s time to remove all distractions. It’s time to upgrade everything. It’s time to build the ultimate pain cave.

 The right floor mat – You want a sticky mat so your bike doesn’t slip, thickness to insulate noise-generating vibrations, waterproofness that keeps your sweat from soaking through to the floor.
 Wall-to-wall gym-style rubber flooring is ok but it can be porous and harder to clean.
 For the ultimate technical mat get a Wahoo mat.
 It’s ultra-grippy so you won’t slide around and it’s waterproof so you can easily wipe it clean.

 The right clothes – Even with the best fan, you will still sweat while cycling indoors.
 To improve ventilation, upgrade your clothes.
-Mesh tops like this one from Castelli are designed to wick sweat away from your body, keeping you dryer and cooler than you would be without a shirt!
+Indoor-specific kit like this one from LeCol are designed to wick sweat away from your body, keeping you dryer and cooler than you would be without a shirt!
 Wearing shorts with padding while indoor cycling is vital because you spend even more time in the saddle than when you’re outdoor cycling.
 Dedicate a space in your pain cave for your bike clothes and you can grab whatever you need right before getting on your bike.

 Protection – We are not talking about a helmet, knee pads or even elbow pads.
 Keep your bike frame protected with Muc-Off’s new indoor line of lubes and protectants.